 The National Veterans Wheelchair Games also present opportunities for the athletes to give back, be it in giving pointers to newer athletes, or taking part in Kids Day, as Rose has for the past few years.
 Rose says that Kids Day — a day where children with physical disabilities can interact with the competing wheelchair athletes and try out some adaptive sports — has been his favorite part of the Games since he was asked to volunteer in his third year of competing.

 “It’s just amazing to be able to work with the kids and try to introduce them to the sports that have done so much for us.”

 If there ever was a spokesperson for the benefits of adaptive sports, Rose is that person:

 You know, after I was injured, I feel like the biggest thing that I lost was my sense of identity.
-I went from being a very active, competitive person, all the sudden being paralyzed having to live life in a wheelchair, and I thought I was going to spend the rest of my time sitting on the sidelines watching everybody else have fun.
-If it wasn’t for adaptive sports I probably still be feeling like that.
+I went from being a very active, competitive person, all of a sudden being paralyzed having to live life in a wheelchair, and I thought I was going to spend the rest of my time sitting on the sidelines watching everybody else have fun.
+If it wasn’t for adaptive sports I probably would still be feeling like that.
 You know, it took me quite a while to realize that the injury didn’t redefine who I was as a person, you know, I was still the same person.
 So I could still compete and be active and live the life that I wanted to, but it took adaptive sports to make me realize it.

 And for those who want to see what the National Veterans Wheelchair Games are all about, Rose says, “Just go.
 Just show up.
 You know, you’re going to see that there are people there who have injuries that are worse than yours that are doing things that you thought were impossible for yourself to do.
 And that’s going to change your outlook on life.”